What is the Best Flashcards App in 2023?

 From what we can ascertain, Carl Linnaeus invented the index card in order to help deal with the information overload facing early scientists that occurred from overseas discoveries.
 Linnaeus had to deal with a conflict between needing to bring information into a fixed order for purposes of later retrieval, and needing to integrate new information into that order permanently.
 His solution was to keep information on particular subjects on separate sheets, which could be complemented and reshuffled.
 In the mid 1760s Linnaeus refined this into what we call index cards.
 Index cards could be selected and moved around at will to update and compare information at any time.

-They are still a great tool to capture written ideas, and some software tools today can create virtual Index Cards that are even better than the real thing!
+They are still a great tool to capture written ideas and thoughts, and some software tools today can create virtual Index Cards that are even better than the real thing!

 How to Create Your own Flashcards